 These remarkable and highly intelligent animals are being cruelly slaughtered in the most barbaric ways, with poachers often hacking off their tusks or horns while they are still alive.
 The agony these helpless creatures endure, and – especially for elephants – the anguish for their surviving family members, is unimaginable.
 Elephants have close family bonds and rely on the elders of their group to lead and teach them; when these are killed, the herd is left devastated and grieving.
 The decimation of elephant societies has far-reaching repercussions that play out over generations.
 If babies lose their mothers they often will not survive unless they are rescued; even then, they often die from the trauma and grief they have experienced.

-The illegal wildlife trade is estimated at $20 billion per year, and is funding organized crime, global terror networks and militias, and destabilizing and impoverishing local communities across Africa and Asia.
+The illegal wildlife trade is estimated at $20 billion per year.
+It funds organized crime, global terror networks and militias, and destabilizes and impoverishes local communities across Africa and Asia.
 Heavily armed poaching gangs oversee the bloody chain, from killing the animals to smuggling their body parts for export around the world.

-As the numbers of elephants and rhinos, and thousands of other species, are depleted every day, the savannahs and forests of Africa and Asia grow silent and barren, devoid of their once teeming wildlife.
-A future without these species – all of which play a role in maintaining balanced ecosystems – is very hard to imagine, but it’s a future we are inexorably heading towards unless action is taken now to stop the wholesale killing and destruction of habitats.
+As the numbers of elephants, rhinos, and thousands of other species are depleted every day, the savannahs and forests of Africa and Asia grow silent and barren, devoid of their once teeming wildlife.
+A future without these species – all of which play a role in maintaining balanced ecosystems – is very hard to imagine, but it’s a future we are inexorably heading towards unless action is taken now to stop the wholesale killing and destruction of habitats